colganmusictech/handbook/docs/program-requirements.md

 # Program Requirements

 These are the requirements that must be completed on an annual basis to participate in the CFPA Music Technology program.
-See additional details on some these requirements below.
+See additional details on some of these requirements below.

 - Complete five required courses: